Salvation Army drive meets $400,000 goal

-Donations during the Salvation Army’s red kettle campaign in Bismarck didn't meet the organization’s goal, but the shortage was more than offset by contributions through other avenues, the head of the Bismarck chapter says.
+Donations during the Salvation Army’s red kettle campaign in the Bismarck-Mandan area didn't meet the organization’s goal, but the shortage was more than offset by contributions through other avenues, the head of the Bismarck chapter says.

 “It looks like we had a very good season,” Maj.
 Nelson De La Vergne said.